SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 Right click on webapp folder in the project explorer and choose Preview Application from the menu

 ## Summary
 You have successfuly annotated Chart & Table required for Analytical List Page.
-To continue the exercise please go to (Configuration of the Filters in Analytical List Page)[../ex3/README.md]
+To continue the exercise please go to [Configuration of the Filters in Analytical List Page](../ex3/README.md)